Skip to main content

 It is also possible that a host key has just been changed.

-The above will also fix SSH timeout errors by extending the ServerAliveInterval
+SSH timeout errors can be fixed by extending the ServerAliveInterval argument.

 Connecting to the NYU Network

-To access the HPC systems, you must either be on the NYU secure network (such as the NYU WiFi or a wired connection from an NYU office) or use a method of accessing it, such as the NYU VPN or the HPC Gateway servers.
+To access the HPC systems, you must either be on the NYU secure network (such as the NYU WiFi or a wired connection from an NYU office) or use the NYU VPN.

 Set up your computer to use the NYU VPN.
 Once you've created a VPN connection, you can proceed as if you were connected to the NYU net